SteamFork/.github/profile/README.md

 * Power management optimizations ported from [JustEnoughLinuxOS](https://github.com/JustEnoughLinuxOS).
 * Improved fan curves on supported devices.
 * RGB disabled by default on Ayaneo and Ayn devices.
+* Supports booting from removable media such as usb drives and micro sd cards.

 ## Screenshots
 ### Ayn Loki Max